Questions we can ask to “Test the Spirits”-

 Conversely.

-The other kind of bad leaders is the worst kind of leader.
-The worst kinds of leaders are always quite capable.
-They tend to have a great deal of personal appeal and they understand how to get things done.
-However, because they are also oblivious, prideful, manipulative, power-hungry and self-absorbed they do a great deal of damage to those unfortunate enough to be led by them.
+The other kind of bad leader is the worst kind of leader.
+These leaders are always quite capable.
+They tend to have a great deal of personal appeal and they instinctively understand how to get things done.
+However, they are also oblivious, prideful, manipulative, power-hungry and self-absorbed.
+As a result the worst leaders do a great deal of damage to those unfortunate enough to be led by them.

-Regrettably, the worst kind of leadership is not limited to the secular world.
+The worst kind of leadership is not limited to the secular world.

-Sadly, American Christianity is infested with some of the worst kind of spiritual leaders.
+American Christianity is infested with some of the worst kind of spiritual leaders.
 The worst kinds of spiritual leaders do far more damage than the worst kinds of secular leaders.
 This is because spiritual leaders are the mouthpieces of God in the body of Christ (2nd Peter 1:21, 1st Corinthians 12:7-11).
 Moreover, many mistakenly see spiritual leaders as God’s mini-me or stand-in.
 As a result, many people (saved and unsaved) are incapable of separating the actions and attitudes of a spiritual leader from the will of God.
 It is not uncommon for individuals who were treated badly by spiritual leaders to erroneously believe it was God’s will for the leader to mistreat them.
-Consequently, they blame God for the hurt they experienced at the hands of a bad spiritual leader.
+Consequently, they blame God for the hurt they experienced at the hands of the bad spiritual leader.

 Sigh.

 God will not bless sin, therefore the worst kinds of leaders are a principal reason why even many “successful” churches are powerless to convert sinners and make disciples.
-It’s one reason American Christianity losing people like rats fleeing a sinking ship.
+It’s one reason American Christianity is losing people like rats fleeing a sinking ship.

 They universally misunderstand their role-